 How is security assertion markup language used?

 Security assertion markup language is used to share authentication data between an identity provider and other service providers.
-Like the example above, have you ever noticed how signing into your Gmail once then allows you access to many different Google properties, tools, dashboards or accounts?
+Like the example above, have you ever noticed how signing in to your Gmail once then allows you access to many Google properties, tools, dashboards or accounts?
 That’s generally described as a Single Sign-On (SSO).
 SSO relies on an authentication process that uses the code language of SAML to allow your browser to “speak” with different servers and data sources, confirming and authenticating your identity along the way.

 SAML is used by Google, Facebook, Amazon, and all sorts of popular web-based companies for account authentication.
 It’s also used by thousands of companies to provide employees secure access to documents and data.
 For example, medical testing companies are able to provide employees secure access to data warehouse information, thanks to SAML.